nikvoronin/Json.TimeInterval/README.md

 # Json.TimeInterval

-Extends `System.Text.Json` with new custom `TimeInterval` value type.
+Extends `System.Text.Json` with a custom new `TimeInterval` value type.
 Be aware, it is implemented for deserialization or read only!

 ```json
 {